docker/docs/content/subscription/details.md

 keywords: subscription, personal, pro, team, business, features
 ---

-A Docker subscription allows the use of Docker components including the Docker CLI, Docker Compose, Docker Engine, Docker Desktop, Docker Hub, Docker Official Images, and more.

 This page provides an overview of each tier.
 To compare features available in each tier, see [Docker Pricing](https://www.docker.com/pricing/).

 ## Docker Personal

-Docker Personal (formerly Docker Free) is ideal for open-source communities, individual developers, education, and small businesses.
+Docker Personal (formerly Docker Free) is ideal for open-source communities, individual developers, education, and small businesses, and includes the free use of Docker components including Docker Desktop and Docker Hub.
 Docker Personal includes:

 - Unlimited public repositories